| |

 on the harvest and these reluctant soldiers decided to slink away from

+their commanders and their colors.
 Sir Francis Drake contracted dysentery on January

 28th, 1596, and died of fever.
 He was buried in a lead coffin at sea